 HDDs Vs SSDs cost vs benefits

 Newer, better technology always costs more.
 The price reflects the fact that the companies which developed SSD technology are still clawing back their R & D costs.
 However, the price differentials are not enormous.
-At eUKhost, for example, you can get shared, cloud-based WordPress hosting on SSD for as little as £3.99 a month.
-Our VPS starter packages start at £12.99 for both SSD and HDD.
+At eUKhost, for example, you can get shared, cloud-based WordPress hosting on SSD for as little as £2.19 a month.

 At present, most web hosting packages offer you a choice between HDD and SSD drives.
 However, SSDs are superseding HDDs because they are a faster and more liable technology.
 Because of this, those who update to SSD hosting can benefit from higher search engine ranking, increased traffic, better user engagement and increased sales.